Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 Postcoital contraceptives lead to abortion

-The pills can affect fertility
+The pill may affect fertility

 Intrauterine contraceptives affect fertility

-Women on oral contraceptives gain weight
+Women taking oral contraceptives gain weight

 Side effects of hormonal contraceptives.